adamrduffy/complicated-questions-simple-answers/README.md

 # Java

+## Inheritance vs Composition

+*TODO*

+## Method Overloading vs Method Overriding

+*TODO*

+You can't override the static method because they are the part of class not object.
+You can override the overloaded method.

+## Abstract vs Inteface

+A class that is declared as abstract is known as abstract class.
+It needs to be extended and its method implemented.
+It cannot be instantiated.

+Interface is a blueprint of a class that have static constants and abstract methods.It can be used to achieve fully abstraction and multiple inheritance.

+## Covariant Return Type

+*TODO*

+## Runtime Polymorphism

+*TODO*

 ## What are the differences between a HashMap and a Hashtable in Java?

 There are several differences between HashMap and Hashtable in Java: